aminator-plugins/puppet-provisioner/README.md

 ## Accepted arguments

 ```
---puppet_args - Extra arguments for Puppet.
+--puppet-env-vars - Extra arguments for Puppet.
 Can be used to include a Puppet class with -e.

+--puppet-args - Extra arguments for Puppet.
+Can be used to include a Puppet class with -e.

---puppet_master - Hostname of Puppet Master
+--puppet-master - Hostname of Puppet Master

---puppet_certs_dir - Used when generating/copying certs for use with Puppet Master
+--puppet-certs-dir - Used when generating/copying certs for use with Puppet Master

---puppet_private_keys_dir - Used when generating/copying certs for use with Puppet Master
+--puppet-private-keys-dir - Used when generating/copying certs for use with Puppet Master
 ```

 ## Usage with a Master